rob-myers/rob-myers.github.io/articles/tech1.md

 </aside>

-Although HTML, CSS and JS are separate standards, it is now common to generate the initial HTML using JS (Server-Side Rendering), and the initial CSS via JavaScript tagged template literals (CSS-in-JS).
+Although HTML, CSS and JS are separate standards, it is now common to generate the HTML using JS (Server-Side Rendering), and also the CSS using JS (CSS-in-JS).
 In particular, JavaScript has become the central web technology.